-To fulfill the residence requirement, a minimum of thirtyfive semester credits must be earned at the University of Jamestown.
+To fulfill the residence requirement, a minimum of thirty-five semester credits must be earned from the University of Jamestown.
+Transfer credits do not fulfill the residency requirement.
+Please see the Transfer Courses (p.
+32)section of this catalog for additional information on policies concerning transfer credits.